 (6) The right to confer with the prosecuting attorney in any criminal prosecution related to the victim;

 (7) The right to restitution as provided by law;

-(9) The right to be treated fairly and with dignity by all criminal justice agencies involved in the case.
+(9) The right to be treated fairly and with dignity by all criminal justice agencies involved in the case; and

 If you are a survivor of sexual violence, the Georgia Tech VOICE Advocates can talk with you about specific rights and options that apply to you.
-If you wish to speak with a Victim-Survivor Advocate, call 404-385-4451 or 404-385-4464.
-In an emergency call GTPD at 404-894-2500 and ask to speak to the On-Call Advocate.
-You do not need to make a formal report or provide any information other than your phone number.
+For confidential support, call VOICE any time 24/7/365 at 404.894.9000.

 Under Georgia law O.C.G.A. §17-15-1, victims of certain crimes may be eligible for compensation through The Georgia Crime Victims Compensation Program.
 For more information regarding eligibility requirements, expenses covered and timing, please visit their website at: http://crimevictimscomp.ga.gov/our-programs/victims-compensation/.